NBA: Dwyane Wade Out Due To Injury, Poses Challenges To Jimmy Butler And Bulls

 “It’s unfortunate.
 It’s not the way I would have written it, but it is what it is.
 I’ll just move past it, I’ll get better.
 No surgery.
 That’s one thing that I’m happy about.
 And I’ll just rehab it, get back on the court hopefully at the end of this year or [to start] next year,” Dwyane stated.

-[Featured Image by David Zalubowski/AP Images]
+[Featured Image by David Zalubowski/ AP Images]